 The essential oil and absolute are used extensively as a fragrance component in high-end perfumes, particularly of the floral type, such as 'Red Door' by Elizabeth Arden, 'Ysatis' by Givenchy and 'Chanel No. 5', as well as in men's fragrances, toiletry goods and cosmetics, including soaps, creams and lotions, and to some extent in detergents.
 They are also widely used as a flavouring in alcoholic and non-alcoholic beverages, including colas and other fizzy drinks, as well as in dairy desserts, soft candy confectionery, chewing gum and baked goods.

 The wood is soft, lightweight, averaging about 290 kgs per cubic meter (18 lbs per cubic ft), and has low natural resistance to rot and decay, making it unsuitable for most purposes although it can be pulped for paper or fibreboard.

 The essential oil has a sedative or calming effect and used in aromatherapy has been shown to reduce heart rate and blood pressure.

-Essential oil production is located mostly in humid tropical areas with a dry season of 2 months or less, as the trees in these areas tend to flower heavily and throughout the year, making possible continuous essential oil extraction.
+Essential oil production is located mostly in humid tropical areas with a dry season of 2 months or less, as the trees in these areas tend to flower heavily and throughout the year, making it possible for continuous essential oil extraction.

 New plants are usually raised from seed, which germinate erratically and show improved germination after storage under dry conditions for six to twelve months, followed by soaking in hot water before sowing.
 The seed are small and are collected by washing the pulp of mature fruit through a sieve under running water, then air-drying and storing them.